Skip to content

 • From the CLI: aegis workflow run <name> [--kwarg=value …]

-• From any agent via MCP: aegis_run_workflow(name, kwargs, from_handle)
+• From any agent via MCP: aegis_run_workflow(name, kwargs, from_handle) — returns immediately with a workflow_id; the workflow keeps running in the background.

 Hello workflow